Salah closes in on Messi’s imposing Champions League mark | Goal.com

 🎯#SALLIV | #UCL pic.twitter.com/V45N6HlbNF— Liverpool FC (@LFC) December 10, 2019

-Salah’s effort meant he has now contributed 27 goals (19 goals and eight assists) for the reigning European kings since joining the Reds from AS Roma in 2017.
+Salah’s effort meant he has now contributed 27 goals (19 goals and eight assists) in the competition for the reigning European kings since joining the Reds from AS Roma in 2017.

 27 - Mohamed Salah has been involved in 27 Champions League goals for Liverpool (19 goals, 8 assists) - only Lionel Messi (28) has been involved in more since the Egyptian joined the Reds.
 Masterful. #SALLIV #UCL pic.twitter.com/ngAkELcckq— OptaJoe (@OptaJoe) December 10, 2019